How can you avoid digital hypersollicitation to boost productivity?

 With digital signage, you can display digital content on one or more screens: videos, PowerPoint-type presentations, graphs with real-time data, static images, and more.
 Content is managed from a single interface, and the content on each screen can be customized.
 Content can also be viewed on the screens of telecommuting employees.

 Digital signage offers a powerful solution for communicating about the challenges of digital hypersollicitation in the workplace, with a non-intrusive, high-impact approach.
-You can leverage Cenareo technology to give visibility to key metrics or best practices: "An e-mail after 6:00 pm?
+You can leverage Cenareo technologyto give visibility to key metrics or best practices: "An e-mail after 6:00 pm?
 I'll wait until the next day to reply!
 You can also broadcast awareness-raising messages or information about upcoming training sessions on time management.
-Are you interested in using digital signage to boost your internal communications, and would you like to discover all the advantages of the Cenareo solution?
+Are you interested in digital signage as a way of boosting your internal communications, and would you like to discover all the benefits of Cenareo ?
 Let's take a look together!

 {{cta('f65cc672-4f20-43ff-8c1d-48da86386360','justifycenter')}}